 To pay the $10 Exam Courier administrative fee for this service, visit the Texas State E-Payment Services page.

-Below is information for completing the Federal Express form:
+Please use theinformation below for completing the Federal Express form:

 Please use the following to complete the "From Address" Section: